-Many hobby pianists are looking for free popular piano sheet music online, and I wanted to explore the issue with key-notes readers.
+I frequently get requests asking me to post popular piano sheet music for free, and I wanted to explore the issue with key-notes readers.

 Nearly all the downloadable sheet music in standard notation is scanned from published editions.
 Since most music that is currently popular is still under copyright, scanning and publishing this music online for free download is both illegal and exceedingly risky, as you’ll discover below.